sloorush/TAPx86/README.md

 # TAPx86

-> Remember complex passwords Ez
+> Mononumeric Encryption for 8086

 This simple encryption program is made for the 8086 microprocessor.
 In the encryption, each alphabetic letter is substituted by a